Meet the team

 Director of People and Culture

-Katherine joins Scottish Autism as Director of People and Culture with c.20 years of strategic leadership experience in social care, voluntary sector, social enterprise, consultancy and voluntary board roles.
-Katherine brings to Scottish Autism expertise in leading people functions, national workforce matters, collaborative working, and strategic change- with a focus on culture and values.
-She is committed to the voluntary sector, enabling people and inclusion.
+Katherine joined Scottish Autism in 2020 as Director of People and Culture, with around 20 years of strategic leadership experience across social care, the voluntary sector, social enterprise, consultancy, and voluntary board roles.
+Katherine’s extensive expertise in leading people functions, national workforce initiatives, collaborative working, and strategic change, with a strong focus on culture and values.
+Katherine is committed to the voluntary sector, championing inclusion and enabling people to thrive.